mattbellis/PHYS-3330/raw-content/lab1-raw.md

 -   Avoid serious or fatal injury from electrical shock.
 Do not remove the cover to expose the 120 V mains.

 Otherwise, the instruments are robust and cannot be damaged by wrong settings.
-So, try whatever youre curious about and measure and document what happens.
+So, try whatever you're curious about and measure and document what happens.

 ## Measuring a DC voltage on a scope